BAFurtado/RealEstateDecision/README.md

 Obs5.
 You can save a one-time run to a table by uncommenting the save steps in `comparisons.py`

+Obs6.
+Current implementation consider increases in RENT MARKET and HOUSE APPRECIATION are the same

 *TODO: verify hyperspace...

 ## To run the model